 Where is the naturist beach? : Onde fica a praia naturista?

-Having this said, there’s little more we can help you with to prepare an excellent naturist road trip through Portugal.
+Having this said, there’s little more we can help you with preparing an excellent naturist road trip through Portugal.
 Have an amazing holiday and don’t pack too many clothes.
 You won’t need them.